Knowledge Graph Embedding Methods for Entity Alignment: An Experimental Review: Experimental Setting

 For the evaluation of the alignment methods, we use the following metrics, which depend on the individual ranks $\mathcal{I}$ generated by each method, as described in the previous section.

 \textit{\textbf{Hits@k}} describes the fraction of hits (true entities) that appear in the first $k$ ranks of the sorted similarity lists:

 where $Hits@k \in [0, 1]$.
 In the experimental results, we report Hits@k values as percentages (i.e., $Hits@k \cdot 100\%$).
 Specifically, this metric measures the accuracy of the methods with adjustable error rate.
 For instance, Hits@10 allows a small error rate in contrary to Hits@1 that does not allow any errors.
 The weakness of this metric is that it considers only the first $k$ position of the similarity list, and as a result, all the other positions have no effect to the final score.
 An advantage of this metric is its easy interpretation.
-In the example of Figure~\ref{fig:evaluation}, $Hits@1 = 1/3 = 0.33$, since among the three similarity lists ($\mid \mid \mid \mid$$]$ (the lower the better).
-An advantage of MR is its sensitivity to any model performance changes, since it reflects the average performance and not only the fist $k$ ranks.
-However, it is also sensitive to outliers, because a very high or very low rank of a true entity pair affects the mean of the ranks.
-Finally, MR is an easily interpretable metric, but we should keep in mind the size of the candidate entities, because MR = 10 is better for 1,000,000 entities than for 20 entities.
-In the example of Figure~\ref{fig:evaluation}, assuming that in the third similarity list the true pair is in the second rank, $MR = (1 + 3 + 2) / 3 = 2$.
+In the example of Figure~\ref{fig:evaluation}, $Hits@1 = 1/3 = 0.33$, since among the three similarity lists ($\mid \mid \mid \mid h, r, t h', r, t'$$>$, with $r$ being a functional relation (e.g., born\_in), the equivalence probability $h \equiv h'$ depends recursively on other equivalence probabilities ($t \equiv t'$).
+Initial equivalences are computed between literals, using a certain string distance (their similarity is inverse proportional to their edit distance).